The transition from child to an adult member of society in different countries vary, so check out How Quinceañeras are Celebrated Around the World.

 What does the word Quinceañera mean?

-Quinceañera translates literally into a feminine form of “fifteen-year-old.”
-However, a Quinceañera is really a celebration of the transition from childhood to womanhood, and it’s fascinating to see how different countries’ cultures celebrate this milestone.
+Quinceañera translates into a feminine form of “fifteen-year-old.”
+However, a Quinceañera is really a celebration of the transition from childhood to womanhood.
+It’s fascinating to see how different countries’ cultures celebrate this milestone.

 Why is the Quinceañera important?